laviniaclare/BayRoute/README.md

 BayRoute is built using Python with a Flask framework and a Postgresql database.
 All data was acquired from 511.org.
 The front end was built with the Mapbox API, including the mapbox.js library.
 Bootstrap multi select was used to construct the user interface.
 Also used: JQuery, AJAX, Jinja, HTML, and CSS.

 ##Running the Code at Home
 First off, I don't recommend trying to run this on your own computer because the database is too big to put on Github.
 Which means that in order to run BayRoute from your computer you will first have to get all the data from 511.org, and then put it into a PostgreSQL database.
 Which is a pain in the ass.
-However, if you *really* want to play BayRoute yourself and see what it does follow the instructions below.
+However, if you *really* want to play with BayRoute yourself and see what it does follow the instructions below.

 ####Step one: Getting the Data.
 1. Go download the [Static Transit Data Feed Agreement](http://511.org/developer-resources_transit-data-feed.asp) from 511.org.